A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: A Master Theorem

+which implies that, in the absence of noise (\ie, $\Delta = \mathbf{0}$), every accumulation point of the sequence $\{G^t\}_{t\ge0}$ is, up to some common transformation, equal to the ground truth $G^*$.
+In Section~\ref{sec:est_err}, we will show that under standard models of noise and measurement graph, the estimation error $\nm{ \Pi^n \left( G^* + 2 D^{-1} \Delta G^* \right) - G^* }_F$ achieved by our approach is nearly optimal for both continuous and discrete subgroups of the orthogonal group.

-It may seem that the bound~\eqref{ineq:19} does not improve by much the bound $\frac{\sqrt{n}}{2\rho}$ on the initial estimation error.
-However, the numerical constants $\frac{1}{32}$, $\frac{5}{8}$ and $\frac{16}{3}$ in the statement of Theorem~\ref{thm:master} are not important.
-They can be improved by bootstrapping the analysis.
-After all, the condition $\nm{ D^{-1} \Delta G^* }_F \le \tfrac{\sqrt{n}}{32\rho}$ used to obtain inequality~\eqref{ineq:19} is only a very weak requirement for the conclusion of Theorem~\ref{thm:master} to hold and may not reflect the true magnitude of $\nm{ D^{-1} \Delta G^* }_F$.
-The key message conveyed by Theorem~\ref{thm:master} is that the estimation error of the iterates produced by the suitably initialized GPM decreases geometrically to some parameter characterized by the measurement graph and the noise.
+We should also point out that the numerical constants in the statement of Theorem~\ref{thm:master} are not important, as they can be improved by bootstrapping the analysis.
+The key message conveyed by Theorem~\ref{thm:master} is that the estimation error of the iterates produced by the suitably initialized GPM decreases at least geometrically to some quantity characterized by the subgroup, measurement graph and noise.

+Note that Theorem~\ref{thm:master} does not guarantee the convergence of the sequence $\{G^t\}_{t\ge0}$ generated by GPM.
+In the recent paper~\cite{ling2020improved}, which appeared after this paper was posted on arXiv, Ling considered the problem $\mathcal{O}(d)$-\sync under the setting of complete measurement graph and additive Gaussian noise and showed that if the standard deviation of the noise is on the order of $\frac{\sqrt{n}}{\sqrt{d}(\sqrt{d}+\sqrt{\log n})}$, then GPM, when initialized by a spectral estimator, will generate iterates that converge linearly to a maximum likelihood estimator (which coincides with an optimal solution to the non-convex least squares formulation) with high probability.
+However, whether such a result can be extended to settings involving other closed subgroups of $\mathcal{O}(d)$ or more general measurement graphs or deterministic noise models remains open.